Multiomics-Analytics-Group/vuegen/README.md

 ```

 If a configuration file is given, users can specify titles and descriptions for sections and subsections, as well as component paths and required attributes, such as file format and delimiter for dataframes, plot types, and other details.

+The component paths in the configuration file can be absolute or relative to the execution directory.

 The current report types supported by VueGen are: